sachsmc/tufterhandout/README.md

 ```
 In html, sidenotes are created with the tag `<aside></aside>`.
 You can even put code chunks in `aside`.
 Margin figures use the knitr option `marginfigure = TRUE` and full width figures use the knitr option `fig.star = TRUE`.
 Make use of the `fig.cap` option to specify the figure captions.

-or
+See the help files for complete options and see the [homepage](http://sachsmc.github.io/tufterhandout) for an example.
+Options can be passed via the header:

 ```
 output:
-    tufterhandout::pdf_tufte_handout
+    tufterhandout::html_tufte_handout:
+        keep_md: true
+        theme: cerulean
 ```

-In pdf format, footnotes are replaced with sidenotes.
-You can use the pandoc command `^[sidenote content goes in here]`.
-The same options for figures are there.

-See the help files for complete options.